 Activation data refers to data values other than whole Private Keys that are required to operate Private Keys or cryptographic modules containing Private Keys.
 Examples of activation data include, but are not limited to, PINs, passphrases, and portions of Private Keys used in a keysplitting regime.

 6.4.1.
 Activation data generation and installation

 Activation data is generated in accordance with the specifications of the HSM.
-This hardware is certified by FIPS 140-2.

 6.4.2.
 Activation data protection